 Sweet 18 is just like its name: really sweet and cute.
 It is relatively a lesser popular drama, but deserves a watch for sure.
 It is completely feel good and has a warm heart which makes it really adorable.

 There are so many things to like in this drama.
 First of all, the positive feel and freshness, despite the clichéd plot.
 The cute never becomes too syrupy for the taste and the drama doesn’t involve more bickering than romance.
 I loved the contrast between our couple, but liked the fact that both the leads know how to set aside their ego and thus there is no room for misunderstandings.
 They argued, but those moments are perfectly balanced with their make-up scenes.
-I like that the show doesn’t shy away from showing the physical attraction as well, as the two people live together.

 The negative characters never overshadow the goodness of the show and it was refreshing to see them turning into humorous ones at the later stage of the drama.
 They never go overboard with their scheming and it’s the heroine who emerges out as the winner every time.

 The drama successfully showcases the contrast between the traditional culture and the modern one.
 Each and every character is ambrosial and is given importance and no one gives you the feeling to fast forward.
 I especially liked our hero’s friend and their bromance.
 The way he gives advice to him on married life, even though he himself is a bachelor is really funny, as are their interactions.